Tony Parsons (presenter)

 In 2002, Parsons was named Italo-Canadian of the year by the Confratellanza Italo-Canadese.

-In May 2007, Parsons announced his intention to phase himself out of the anchor chair at the News Hour, with plans to work Tuesdays and Wednesdays until the 2010 Winter Olympics, after which he had stated his intention to retire and make documentaries.
+In May 2007, Parsons announced his intention to phase himself out of the anchor chair at the News Hour, with plans to work Tuesdays and Wednesdays until the 2010 Winter Olympics, after which he planned to retire and make documentaries.

 However, on December 16, 2009, Parsons anchored his final newscast at Global BC after 35 years as anchor of the News Hour.
 A day earlier he had confirmed his rather sudden departure in an email to radio station CKNW.
 It had been expected that he would remain until after the Olympics, but for unknown reasons, Parsons left the station much earlier than expected.
 He was replaced by Chris Gailus.
 Parsons went to CHEK-TV in Victoria to anchor the 10 pm newscast starting on March 15.

 On April 12, 2010, it was announced that Parsons would co-anchor CBUT's evening newscast, CBC News: Vancouver, replacing co-anchor Ian Hanomansing who left to work as a reporter and substitute anchor for CBC News: The National.
 Parsons would continue to host the 10 PM newscast for CHEK-TV.
 After his CBC evening broadcast, he would fly to Victoria (where he also resides with his wife), often by helicopter, to anchor the 10 pm news on CHEK-TV.
 On December 20, 2013, Parsons retired as co-anchor on CBC News: Vancouver.

 Parsons has written a book on his journalistic career, called A Life in the News.
 On November 23, 2009, he opened a Vancouver restaurant, the Poor Italian in which he has a part-ownership stake.

+In 2024, Parsons launched a podcast, The Tony Parsons Show, with interviews and discussions of current events, pop culture, and trending topics.
+The podcast has drawn attention for its high-profile guests and Parsons' signature conversational style, marking a new chapter in his storied broadcasting career.